Relaxation theory for perturbed many-body quantum systems versus numerics and experiment: Eigenvector correlations from supersymmetry

 \paragraph{Hubbard-Stratonovich transformation.} The Hubbard-Stratonovich identity applicable to transform Eq.~\eqref{eq:AvgRsvRAAfterH} looks similar to Eq.~\eqref{eq:HS} for the second moment,

 except that a single $(4\times 4)$ supermatrix $R$ suffices due to the constant variance $(\sigma_{\mu\nu})^2 = 1$.
-The domain of integration has to be chosen such that the integrals over both the supervector $X$ and the Hubbard-Stratonovich matrix $R$ converge.
-To this end, the matrix $R$ is conveniently parameterized as \cite{zuk96, mir00, haa10}
+It is conveniently parameterized as \cite{zuk96, mir00, haa10}

 The $(2\times 2)$ supermatrices $P_1$ and $P_2$ are Hermitian, and the parameter $\delta_0 > 0$ will be adapted so that the integration contour passes through the saddle points \cite{mir00}.
 The block-diagonalizing transformation matrix $T$ satisfies $T^\dagger L T = L$ and thus belongs to the (approximate) pseudounitary symmetry group of the integrand in~\eqref{eq:AvgRsvRAAfterH}.
-It can be parameterized as~\cite{zir86, mir00}
+Applying the transformation~\eqref{eq:HS4} to the integral~\eqref{eq:AvgRsvRAAfterH}, we obtain \begin{widetext}